yc518suray/multi-bus-dispatching/README.md

 # multi-bus-dispatching

-Code to simulate multi-bus dispatching strategy, for the final project of Intelligent Manufacturing Systems, NCKU 2025 fall.
+This program simulates multi-bus dispatching strategy, for the final project of Intelligent Manufacturing Systems (智慧型製造系統), NCKU 2025 fall.

+# Compile

+# Usage